 An eccentric scientist working for a large drug company is working on a research project in the Amazon jungle.
 He sends for a research assistant and a gas chromatograph because he's close ...

 When an escort girl is found dead in the offices of a Japanese company in Los Angeles, detectives Web Smith and John Connor act as liaison between the company's executives and the investigating cop Tom Graham.

 Politics are already strained between English imperialists and the West African government of Kinjanja, when womanizing British diplomat Morgan Leafy (Colin Friels) is caught in bed with ...
 See full summary »

 Jessie is an aging career criminal who has been in more jails, fights, schemes, and lineups than just about anyone else.
 His son Vito, while currently on the straight and narrow, has had a ...
 See full summary »

 An eccentric scientist working for a large drug company is working on a research project in the Amazon jungle.
 He sends for a research assistant and a gas chromatograph because he's close to a cure for cancer.
 When the assistant turns out to be a "mere woman," he rejects her help.
 Meanwhile the bulldozers get closer to the area in which they are conducting research, and they eventually learn to work together, and begin falling in love.
 Written by

 Ed Sutton <email@example.com>

-Sean Connery's hairstyle in this movie was based upon composer Jerry Goldsmith's well-known ponytail.
-Meeting the composer at a cocktail party, Connery started the conversation by saying, "I want your hair."
+Sean Connery's hairstyle in this movie was based upon Composer Jerry Goldsmith's well-known ponytail.
+Meeting him at a cocktail party, Connery started the conversation by saying, "I want your hair."
 Goldsmith replied, "You can't have it, it's mine."
 Connery, and even the film's producers themselves, felt Goldsmith's "pulled back ponytail" fit the character of Robert Campbell very well.
 See more »

 Was this review helpful to you?